AB 1825 Training Questions

-Web-based training, such as Workplace Answers’ training resources, are proficient in fulfilling this obligation, because all mandated data is automatically recorded and archived online.
+Web-based training, such as Workplace Answers, an EVERFI Company's training resources, are proficient in fulfilling this obligation, because all mandated data is automatically recorded and archived online.
 Your supervisors can receive notifications to register by email messages when they are required to train, and get reminders if they haven’t completed the required sexual harassment class.
 The training provider will receive documentation of the training for at least two years, which will include:

 - Supervisor’s name;

 Do employees have to work at a desk with their own PC to take a Web-based sexual harassment class?

 No. There are many proven solutions to deliver web-based sexual harassment class to employees without computers or internet access.
 While working with any popular web browser, online courseware is easily delivered through most all Point-of-Sale (POS) systems.
 User-friendly touch-screen Mobile Learning Devices, or shared training-room PC’s are convenient and cost-effective for non-retail environments to deliver courses and track compliance.

 How does a Web-based training course meet the mandatory “two hours of training” rule?

 The regulations provide that with regard to e-learning, “two hours” of training means a program that takes the supervisor no less than two hours to complete.
 The training does not need to be completed in two consecutive hours.
 E-learning courses from Workplace Answers, an EVERFI Company include an exclusive "Pace Meter" that charts supervisors' progress, and a book marking feature which allows them to pause when interrupted.
 It keeps a running total of the actual time in the e-learning program to assure the minimum two hours is met.

 What are the benefits of online AB1825 training?

 Web-based training is an invaluable resource that makes AB1825 training convenient and cost-effective for a wide array of companies, schools and organizations: